 2.4.
 Overall stimuli organization

 2.4.1.
-Present each repetition part (along with its corresponding subsequent complete sentence) only after an anomalous sentence, and present after a normal sentence another complete sentence (whether it is normal or anormalous) (see Figure 2).
+Present each repetition part (along with its corresponding subsequent complete sentence) only after an anomalous sentence, and present after a normal sentence another complete sentence (whether it is normal or anomalous) (see Figure 2).

-NOTE: This isuseful in two ways: (i) providing the participant a reasonable explanation about why some sentences are preceded by a repetition part but others are not (e.g., a researcher may explain that only an incorrect sentence will be followed by a repetition part while a correct sentence will have the power to bypass the repetition part and jump directly to another complete sentence); (ii) making the experiment more interesting by avoiding monotony and thus helping the participant remain focused.
+NOTE: This is useful in two ways: (i) providing the participant a reasonable explanation about why some sentences are preceded by a repetition part but others are not (e.g., a researcher may explain that only an incorrect sentence will be followed by a repetition part while a correct sentence will have the power to bypass the repetition part and jump directly to another complete sentence); (ii) making the experiment more interesting by avoiding monotony and thus helping the participant remain focused.

 [Place Figure 2 here]